kf8a/2018-data-management-workshop/PITCHME.md

 ---

+### Tidy data

+Note:

+Data prep can take up to 80% of the time spent in data analysis and it needs to be repeated many times over the course of the analysis or across multiple analysis.
+Data tidying is the process of structuring datasets to make analysis easier

+---

-> ...tidy datasets are all alike, but every messy dataset is messy in its own way.
+> Like families, tidy datasets are all alike, but every messy dataset is messy in its own way.

 <div style="text-align: right"> Hadly Wickham 2014 </div>

+Note:
+The principles of tidy data provide a standard way of structuring data so that we do not have to re-invent the wheel for each new study.

+Here we are focusing mostly on datasets that have a row and column structure.

 ---